twhlynch/twhlynch/README.md

   <b>Tom Lynch</b>
 </h1>

 Hi, i'm Tom Lynch, a student currently in Victoria, Australia.
-I'm learning web development in highschool, Hacking through HackTheBox, and learning more programming through small projects on the side.
+I'm learning web development in highschool, Hacking through HackTheBox, and learning more programming through small projects on the side.‮

 <br>